 - Loss of coordination

 Like all hallucinogens, ketamine deeply impacts mental well-being.
 Because of this, addressing the psychological effects caused by addiction is particularly important.
-Individuals with a history of ketamine use should seek addiction counseling and psychiatric services through either inpatient (residential) or outpatient treatment.
+Individuals with a history of drug abuse should seek addiction counseling and psychiatric services through either inpatient (residential) or outpatient treatment.
+Clinical practices not only help individuals to uncover the root of their addiction, but also provide them with the knowledge to make smart and healthy choices in recovery.
+During this time, individuals are educated about addiction as a disease and how it has impacted their lives while they also gain invaluable relapse-prevention skills.

 To learn about a range of other therapeutic activities that can help those afflicted by addiction, visit our Wellness page.